 Update to Land Development Ordinances & Design Standards

-DevelopNEXT is an effort by the city of Surprise to update and simplify its Land Development Ordinances and Planning and Engineering Design Standards.
-This is the first comprehensive update since 2009, and we want you to join us in the process!
+DevelopNEXT was an effort by the city of Surprise to update and simplify its Land Development Ordinances (LDO) and Planning and Engineering Design Standards (PEDS).

-- Align our ordinances and design standards with the values described in our city’s General Plan 2035
+- Align our ordinances and design standards with the values described in the Surprise General Plan 2035

 - Implement new state statutes and federal guidelines

-- Improve the city’s standards for site, open space, architectural design
+- Improve the City’s standards for site development, open space, architectural design

 - Simplify and clarify the structure/organization of the documents and the rules within them, making them easier to read, administer and enforce

 - Existing entitlements, including Planned Area Developments (PAD), Planned Unit Developments (PUD) and development agreements will retain any specific regulations and standards previously granted by the City.

 - Future subdivisions, including those looking to build homes on smaller lots, must provide forms of usable open space and recreation amenities.

 - There are significant protections for desert preservation (washes, wildlife corridors, hillsides, etc.) and connecting trails across the city’s future growth.

 For more information, please contact Community Development Planner Joshua Mike at email@example.com or 623.222.3134.